thaymara/meteor-siteace/README.md

 Make a social website aggregator using Meteor.
 A social website aggregator allows users to share, discuss and rank interesting webpages they have found.
 Please download this ZIP file before you begin your assignment.

 Instructions: You are to make a website aggregator application.
 The purpose of the application is to allow users to share, discuss and rate pages they find on the internet.
 You are provided with some starter code which displays a simple list of websites.
-You can gain up to 70% by implementing the following features:

 Users can register and login.